carieeeh/carieeeh/README.md

-# Hello there! 👋 I'm Carie
+# Hello there! 👋

 Welcome to my GitHub profile!
-I'm a dedicated and aspiring student with a strong interest in data science and front-end development.
-Here's a bit about me:
+I'm Carie, a dedicated and enthusiastic student with an unwavering passion for the realms of data science and front-end development.
+Here's a glimpse into who I am:

 ## About Me